Universal Login Page Customization

 Prompts can be changed on the Auth0 dashboard under Branding > Universal Login > Advanced Options > Custom Text

 A “prompt” is a specific step in the login flow.
-For example, MFA OTP enrollment (mfa-otp) or signing in with a username and password (login-password).
+For example, MFA OTP enrollment (mfa-otp) or sign-in with a username and password (login-password).
 A “screen” is a subset of a prompt.
 A prompt might have a single screen or multiple screens.
-The login-password prompt only has a single screen (login-password), where the mfa-otp prompt has the mfa-otp-enrollment-qr screen, and the mfa-otp-enrollment-code screen.
+The login-password prompt only has a single screen (login-password), whereas the mfa-otp prompt has the mfa-otp-enrollment-qr screen and the mfa-otp-enrollment-code screen.
 The former is the screen for enrolling in MFA OTP with a QR code, and the latter provides a code for the user to manually enter in their authenticator app.

 Updating Text Prompts via API (advanced use case)